awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-lambda-variables.md

       ```
       Make sure to review the code before approving this action.
 Test Run ID: #{TestVariables.testRunId}
       ```
-![\[Console screenshot showing the boxes where you enter the URL and comments message.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/variables-lambda-example-approval.png)![\[Console screenshot showing the boxes where you enter the URL and comments message.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the boxes where you enter the URL and comments message.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. Choose **Done** to close the edit screen for the action, and then choose **Done** to close the edit screen for the stage\.
 To save the pipeline, choose **Done**\.
 The completed pipeline now contains a structure with source, test, approval, and deploy stages\.
-![\[Console screenshot showing the source, test, approval, and deploy pipeline stages.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/variables-lambda-example-pipeline.png)![\[Console screenshot showing the source, test, approval, and deploy pipeline stages.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the source, test, approval, and deploy pipeline stages.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

    Choose **Release change** to run the latest change through the pipeline structure\.

 1. When the pipeline reaches the manual approval stage, choose **Review**\.
 The resolved variables appear as the URL for the commit ID\.
 Your approver can choose the URL to view the commit\.
-![\[Console screenshot showing the review dialog box with approve and reject buttons.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/variables-lambda-example-URL.png)![\[Console screenshot showing the review dialog box with approve and reject buttons.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the review dialog box with approve and reject buttons.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. After the pipeline runs successfully, you can also view the variable values on the action execution history page\.
-![\[Console screenshot of the action configuration pane showing the resolved configuration.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/variables-lambda-example-details.png)![\[Console screenshot of the action configuration pane showing the resolved configuration.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot of the action configuration pane showing the resolved configuration.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)